trimble-oss/website-modus.trimble.com/content/components/xr/introduction/_index.md

 **1 pixel = 1mm**

-Additionally an 8px or milimeter (mm) grid system rules over the positioning and layouting of all elements within a component and is the base to layout UIs.
+Additionally an 8px or millimeter (mm) grid system rules over the positioning and layouting of all elements within a component and is the base to layout UIs.

 Modus XR UI Kits is available in [Figma for designers](/designers/).

 These guidelines will include in future releases components and patterns covering far interaction experiences.

 ## Supported Frameworks

 XR patterns and components are currently available using [MRTK 2.8.3](https://learn.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/mrtk2/?view=mrtkunity-2022-05) as a base and can be deployed and implemented using [Unity v.
 2020.3 or 2021.3](https://unity.com/download).
 Please refer to [MRTK's github page](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases) to download the required Unity packages to deploy Modus XR.

 ## About UX/UI Design for Extended Reality @ Trimble